 - Would you consider us again if your suggestions were instituted?

+With SurveyLegend, we take your NPS data and perform NPS analysis for you!
 On your Live Analytics page, you will be able to monitor your Net Promoter Score as it develops over time—and in real-time.
 Check out our Net Promoter Score template here.
 If you like what you see, you can get started for free today and begin collecting NPS survey results in no time.

 Have some tips to improve the customer experience using NPS data?
 Let us know in the comments!

 CX stands for Customer Experience, which consists of everything from a customer’s first interaction with a company to their last (as well as any recurring touchpoints).

 Many companies measure CX by sending a Net Promoter Score (NPS) survey asking customers if they would recommend their brand.

 CX determines if customers will recommend your company.
 If they are promoters, they can generate more revenue for your company as brand advocates.
 If they are detractors, they can hurt your company by talking negatively about it.

 By understanding your NPS, you can begin to manage promoters (those likely to recommend your brand) by continuing to please them.
 You can manage passives (those who could “take it or leave it”) by doing a better job and turning them into promoters.
 And you can manage detractors (those who would not recommend your brand) by doing your best to make things right so they won’t actively discourage others from trying your brand.